zhmcclient/python-zhmcclient/docs/appendix.rst

      can see the tape library.
      For details, see section :ref:`Tape Libraries`.

      Tape Link
-     A Tape Link connects a :term:`Tape Library` to one or more :term:`Partitions <Partition>`, enabling the partitions to access tape drives in the tape library.
-A tape link defines the connectivity and resource allocation for tape access.
+      A Tape Link represents a single tape link associated with a DPM-enabled :term:`CPC`.
+Tape links define pathways to :term:`Tape Library` storage that can be attached to :term:`Partitions <Partition>`.

+      When a tape link is attached to a partition, its fulfilled resources are virtualized and the partition's view of them is represented by :term:`Virtual Tape Resources <Virtual Tape Resource>`.

+      Tape Link resources are top-level resources whose conceptual parent is the :term:`Console`; a linked tape library is identified by the ``tape-library-uri`` property of the tape link.

-     For details, see section :ref:`Tape Links`.
+      For details, see section :ref:`Tape Links`..

    Virtual Tape Resource
      A representation of a tape-related z/Architecture device in a :term:`Partition`.